Mohamedaslam227/Mohamedaslam227/README.md

 ## About Me

 I'm a passionate **Machine Learning Engineer** specializing in computer vision, deep learning, and production-ready AI systems.
-I thrive at the intersection of cutting-edge research and practical deployment, with experience in building scalable ML pipelines, edge AI solutions, and intelligent backend systems.
+I thrive at the intersection of cutting-edge research and practical depl[...]

 Currently crafting AI solutions at **EmbedUR Systems**, where I architect ML training pipelines and deploy models to edge devices.